Formulas in Database Filters

 Here’s the TL;DR version:

-1. Filter options for formula properties depend of the data type of your formula output (string, number, Boolean/Checkbox, or date).
+1. Filter options for formula properties depend of the data type of your formula output (string, number, Boolean/Checkbox, date, list, person, or page).

 2. Formula properties are read-only.